gschmutz/event-driven-microservices-workshop/04-producing-consuming-kafka-with-java/README.md

 In this workshop we will learn how to produce and consume messages using the [Kafka Java API](https://kafka.apache.org/documentation/#api).

+We will fist use just the `StringSerializer` to serialize a `java.lang.String` object for the value of the message.
+In a second step we will change it to serialize a custom Java bean as a JSON document.

 ## Create the project in your Java IDE

 Create a new [Maven project](../99-misc/97-working-with-eclipse/README.md) and in the last step use `com.trivadis.kafkaws` for the **Group Id** and `java-kafka` for the **Artifact Id**.